 Naysayers are everywhere.

 I once knew someone who wanted to join the circus with his wife.
 I thought they were crazy.
 What annoyed me the most was they didn’t give a crap about what anyone thought.
-Jokes on me because they weren’t put off by negativity or disapproval.
+The jokes on me because they weren’t put off by negativity or disapproval.
 They pursued their dream despite it.

 Our family has had to deal with guilt trips & negative comments about moving abroad with our three children.